Knowing how to treat sour crop can might mean the difference between life and death for your chickens.

 The Merck Veterinary manual explains how to treat sour crop with nystatin or fluconazole.
 Both are antifungal medications your vet can prescribe and instruct you about how to administer.

 Although you should always take your vet’s advice, because you’re dealing with a fungal infection, I would steer clear of any antibiotics, which can allow yeast to go into overdrive (if you’ve ever had a yeast infection while taking antibiotics, you’ll know what I mean).
+They also kill good bacteria, which is never good.

 Naturally treating sour crop